Ibrahim al-Jaafari

-Ibrahim Abdul Karim al-Eshaiker (إبراهيم عبد الكريم الأشيقر; born 25 March 1947), better known as Ibrahim al-Jaafari, is an Iraqi politician who was Prime Minister of Iraq in the Iraqi Transitional Government from 2005 to 2006, following the January 2005 election.
-He served as Minister of Foreign Affairs from 2014 to 2018.
+Ibrahim Abdul Karim al-Eshaiker (إبراهيم عبد الكريم الأشيقر; born 25 March 1947), better known as Ibrahim al-Jaafari, is an Iraqi politician who was prime minister in the Iraqi Transitional Government from 2005 to 2006, following the January 2005 election.
+He served as minister of foreign affairs from 2014 to 2018.

 He was one of the two vice presidents of Iraq under the Iraqi Interim Government from 2004 to 2005, and he was the main spokesman for the Islamic Dawa Party.
 He withdrew his nomination for premiership for the permanent government.

 Early life and education

 He was born in Karbala to Shia parents Abd al-Karim al-Eshaiker and Rahmah al-Eshaiker on March 25, 1947.
 He hails from the noble Al Zheek family that claims descent from Ibrahim al-Asghar bin Musa al-Kadhim, the seventh Shia Imam.
 The family settled in Karbala in the early 11th-century.
-His great-grandfather, Mahdi bin Ali bin Baqir al-Eshaiker, led the al-Eshaiker revolt in Karbala in 1876 against the Ottoman Empire.
+His great-grandfather, Mahdi bin Ali bin Baqir al-Eshaiker, led the al-Eshaiker revolt in Karbala in 1876 against the Ottomans in Iraq.

 al-Jaafari was educated at Mosul university as a medical doctor.
 He moved with his family to Iran where he lived and worked with the Islamic Revolution Council of Iraq, an Iran backed Iraqi opposition until 1989.
 He then moved to London where he continued his political activities by eventually heading the Dawa Islamic Party.